 Women's Bible Studies

-Women’s Fall Bible Studies will be starting up the week of October 5.
-Since we can’t foresee what the fall will hold, all of the studies will be offered in a Zoom format.
-If in-person classes become available, leaders will make contact based on the interest expressed when you sign up.
+Women’s Winter Bible Studies will be starting up the week of January 10.
 Classes will be offered on Tuesdays, Wednesdays and Thursdays, so hopefully, there's a study that will fit your schedule!
 Here is a preview of what will be offered.
 We hope you can make connections together as you study God’s word!

 Curriculum: Topical Study, Seated with Christ: Living Freely in a Culture of Comparison, by Heather Holleman